TallerWebSolutions/adr/adr/0000-template.md

 ## Consequences

-What becomes easier or more difficult to do because of this change?
+What becomes more difficult to do because of this change?

+- Consequence one
+- Consequence two

 ## Pros and Cons of the Options (Optional)